davidchaimsmirnoff/PDF_SELECTOR/README.md

 <details>
-  <summary><strong> Getting to Know The Project 🔍 </strong></summary>
+  <summary><strong>🔍 Getting to Know the Project </strong></summary>

-**PDF viewers especially like the ones in Chrome and Brave have an ability to pick up ASCII text from PDF Documents.
-They can even roughly and pretty accurately here and there pick up even the famous and illustrious **Rashi script** from PDFs as well and by defualt convert it into Ashuri Script/Standard ASCII , as shown in the picture below.**
+**Modern PDF viewers, such as those in Chrome and Brave, have the ability to detect ASCII text from PDFs.
+They can even roughly recognize the famous Rashi script and convert it into standard Ashuri Script/Standard ASCII by default as shown in the picture below.**

 ![Alt text](images/ref1.jpeg)